gfan23/workshop-website/about.md

 ---
 layout: default
 author: "gfan23"
-Title: "about this website in teh YAML Header"
+Title: "about this website in the YAML HEADER"
 ---

 # About